 Under the Banking Law, substantial powers have been granted to the NBB, the SSM and the SRM in their capacity as supervisory authority and resolution authority.
 These powers enable the Resolution Authority to deal with and stabilise credit institutions and their holding company (including KBC Group NV and the Issuer) that are failing or are likely to fail.
-In line with BRRD, the resolution regime will enable the

-Resolution Authority to: (i) transfer all or part of the business of the relevant entity or the shares of the relevant entity to a private sector purchaser; (ii) transfer all or part of the business of the relevant entity to a "bridge bank"; (iii) obtain the temporary public ownership of the relevant entity; and/or (iv) bail-in unsecured debt (including the Notes).
+In line with BRRD, the resolution regime will enable the Resolution Authority to: (i) transfer all or part of the business of the relevant entity or the shares of the relevant entity to a private sector purchaser; (ii) transfer all or part of the business of the relevant entity to a "bridge bank"; (iii) obtain the temporary public ownership of the relevant entity; and/or (iv) bail-in unsecured debt (including the Notes).
 Moreover, competent supervisory and resolution authorities are entrusted with broad early intervention powers and institutions will be required to draw up recovery and resolution plans and demonstrate their resolvability.

 Moreover, in order to make the bail-in power effective, BRRD and the Banking Law provide that credit institutions (including the Group) will at all times have to meet a minimum requirement for own funds and eligible liabilities ("MREL") so that there is sufficient capital and liabilities available to stabilise and recapitalise failing credit institutions.
 These requirements are being gradually phased in.
-Certain aspects relating to, amongst others, the types of liabilities that will be subject to the bail-in powers and the manner in which they will be computed still need to be further implemented by means of technical standards.
-It is also not entirely clear at this stage whether and to what extent the approach set out by the Financial Stability Board in respect of the Total Loss-Absorbing Capacity ("TLAC") for global systemically important banks ("G-SIBs") will be adopted in respect of MREL, including in relation to the sanctions that would apply in the case of an institution's failure to comply with MREL.
-However, it is possible that a failure to meet MREL requirements.
-Accordingly, any failure to comply may have a material adverse effect on the Group's business and results of operation.
+Moreover, The Single Resolution Board (the "SRB") has confirmed its support for KBC's preference for a Single Point of